 CIC’s work in the area of contracts, insurance and legal liability issues is undertaken by the Liability Panel, one of CIC’s longest running committees.
-The panel has some 40 members consisting of representatives from CIC’s membership, the legal professions and specialist insurers.
+The panel has 20 members consisting of representatives from CIC’s membership, the legal professions and specialist insurers.
 Members of the main Liability Panel meet five times a year and in addition to the main committee, there are also smaller sub-groups which are set up to enable the Liability Panel to provide a rapid response to a fast moving area.
-Currently there is a Liability Panel BIM Sub-group in operation.
-The Liability Panel is chaired by Sarah Lupton.
+The Liability Panel is chaired by Professor Sarah Lupton.

 - Consider liability, legal and insurance issues that affect CIC’s members.